RiugaBachi/tst/README.md

 ## Testing

-To execute the test suites for both assignments:
+To run the test suites for both assignments:

 ```bash
 sbt test